Connecting aspiring writers and editors

 Journey Map

-Heuristic Evaluation of Phase 1 Product Development
+Heuristic Evaluation of 1st Phase of Product Development

 In addition to addressing the product’s structure (IA), we needed to enhance the visual aesthetics as well as incorporate a few essential features.